 Once accepting our invitation to leave the streets, survivors receive a health screening and are transported to a safe home, either their home or a temporary shelter, before being enrolled into our reintegration service.

-Child Rescue, collaborating with trauma-recovery organisations, gives survivors personalised programs to follow, helping them recover, learn, and integrate back into the world.
+Partner organisations collaborate with trauma recovery organisations to provide personalised programmes for survivors to follow, helping them recover, learn, and integrate back into the world.
 Called a Path to Freedom, programs include counselling, education and vocational skills, among other tools.

 Noah says vocational training is a “real boost” for survivors, saying “there is an alternative business or means to earn a living which they have shown interest in.”

 Called community care, some survivors follow their programs while living at home or in a temporary apartment with safe roommates.
 In community care, survivors have daily classes and get the option of face-to-face or phone counselling.

 In a girl’s first week of reintegration, Noah says they are continuously assessed and receive counselling.
 Understanding how trauma affects humans, regardless of age or sex, helps him lead survivors to recovery.

 After a month of counselling, survivors begin to glow.

 The way they dress and talk to others are more positive,” Noah says.